Orbitist/cclbc2017/hideawaybay.md

 * Timeline: An approximate timeline for the project development and completion should be presented.
 * Stakeholder consideration: Identify stakeholder engagement process and/or past community plans taken into consideration when developing the project.
 * Profile of team or partnership: Provide an overview of developer capabilities, experience with similar projects, and brief description of the team or any potential partners, if known.
 Letters of support from other stakeholders or organizations may be attached to the Letter of Interest.

+<a href="http://www.planningchautauqua.com/?q=content/northern-chautauqua-county-local-waterfront-revitalization-program" target="blank" class="btn btn-default btn-lg center-block"><i class="fa fa-eye"></i> More information on the Northern Chautauqua County LWRP</a>

+<a href="documents/hideawaybay_info.pdf" target="blank" class="btn btn-default btn-lg center-block"><i class="fa fa-file-pdf-o"></i> Download this information as a PDF</a>

+{% include maps/hideawaybay.html %}

+# Contact

+Questions should be addressed to the Chautauqua County Land Bank Corporation by email at: gparadis@chautauqualandbank.org or by mail at the address below:

+Chautauqua County Land Bank Corporation
+P.O.
+Box 603
+Fredonia, NY 14063

+This will be a two phase solicitation.
+This solicitation is Phase I, which purpose is to solicit serious interested and qualified parties.
+Phase II will provide a more detailed discussion between interested parties and the Land Bank Corporation.